 There continues to be the message locally and nationally to test regularly, with various options available - home testing or an LFT test centre.
-Uptake has been generally good, but recent data shows an improvement towards the south in particular with testing uptake.
+Generally, uptake has been good, particularly to the north and north-east of the borough.

 As part of the response / management of Covid-19, schools and care homes have been a particular focus.
-The Public Health On Call Cell has been operational since the summer 2020, 7 days a week, and has supported / advised / guided over 7,600 contacts, with the majority being from care homes and schools.
-Additional resource has been taken on to continue this dedicated service.
+The Public Health on call cell has been operational since the summer 2020, 7 days a week, and has supported / advised / guided over 8,700 contacts, with the majority being from care homes and educational settings.

-Contact details for this service - walsall.healthprotection@nhs.net (01922) 658065 https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/
+Contact details for this service - walsall.healthprotection@nhs.net (01922) 658065